 RATs can be combined with additional modules, providing other capabilities.
 For example, suppose an attacker may gain a foothold using a RAT.
 Then, after examining the infected system with the RAT, he decides he needs to install a keylogger.
 Depending on his needs, RAT may have a built-in keylogging feature or the ability to download and add a keylogger module.
 It can also load and run an independent keylogger.

-Why are Remote Access Trojans Dangerous?
+Why Remote Access Trojan is Dangerous?

 A 2015 incident in Ukraine illustrates the nefarious nature of RAT programs.
 At the time, attackers used remote-control malware to cut power to 80,000 people.
 As a result, they gained remote access to a computer authenticated in the SCADA (supervisory control and data collection) machines that controlled the country’s utility infrastructure.
-In addition, RAT allowed attackers to access sensitive resources by bypassing the elevated privileges of the authenticated user on the network.
+In addition, Remote Access Trojan allowed attackers to access sensitive resources by bypassing the elevated privileges of the authenticated user on the network.
 Thus, an attack using RATs can take on a threatening scale, up to the threat to national security.

 Unfortunately, cybersecurity teams often have difficulty detecting RATs.
 This is because malware typically carries many concealing features, allowing it to avoid any detection.
 In addition, RATs manage resource utilization levels so that there is no performance degradation, making it difficult to detect the threat.